-Before I came to St George’s, University of London, I was a bit anxious about how my stay in London would be and how I would get on with meeting new people – if I would be able to make friends or not – but as soon as I got here all of these worries went out of the window.
-I fit in here really well and to be honest I would like to stay here for the rest of my life.
+Before I came to St George’s, University of London, I was a bit anxious about how my stay in London would be, and how I would get on with meeting new people and be able to make friends or not.
+Although, as soon as I got here, all of these worries went out of the window.
+I fit really well and to be honest I would like to stay in London for the rest of my life.

-The specific courses that I am doing at Newcastle and St George’s have a lot of correlation with each other which I thought would be ideal for my development and it has proven to be so.
-I picked St George’s because Frontiers in Human Health would help me understand better a lot of concepts that I have learnt at university.
+The specific courses that I am doing at Newcastle and St George’s have a lot of correlation with each other which is ideal for my development.
+I picked St George’s because Frontiers in Human Health would help me deepen a lot of concepts that I have learnt at university.

-I have really enjoyed the course but another thing that I have really liked is interacting with people from different backgrounds.
-I think we’ve got a person from almost every continent studying on this course, different ages, different backgrounds.
+I have really liked the course but another thing that I have really appreciated is interacting with people from different backgrounds.
+I think there is a person from almost every continent studying on this course, different ages, different backgrounds.
 It has been a very enlightening experience, hearing stories from different parts of the world, from Africa, Europe and Asia.
 I have become quite close to several of my course mates and I have learnt a lot about their countries and their cultures.